-- To comply with section 43C of the Broadcasting Services Act 1992, the ACMA imposed a local content licence condition on all regional commercial radio broadcasting licences.
-The licence condition is contained in the Broadcasting Services (Additional Regional Commercial Radio Licence Condition – Material of Local Significance) Notice 19 December 2007.
+To comply with section 43C of the Broadcasting Services Act 1992, the ACMA imposed a local content licence condition on all regional commercial radio broadcasting licences.
+The licence condition is contained in the Broadcasting Services (Regional Commercial Radio—Material of Local Significance) Licence Condition 2014.

-- This licence condition applies from 1 January 2008 and requires the broadcast of the applicable number of hours of material of local significance during daytime hours (5 am to 8 pm) each business day.
-The applicable number of hours is: 5 minutes for racing and remote area service licences, 30 minutes for small and section 40 licences, and three hours for all other licences.
+This licence condition applies from 1 January 2008 and requires the broadcast of the applicable number of hours of material of local significance during daytime hours (5 am to 8 pm) each business day.
+The applicable number of hours is: 30 minutes for small licences and three hours for all other licences.

 Before imposing the condition, the ACMA consulted all regional commercial radio broadcasting licensees and industry groups about the proposed licence condition.
 As a result of submissions received, ACMA made some significant changes to the local presence licence condition.